xonixx/xonixx.github.io/awk.md

 >
 >P.S.
 Also, bash and awk come with virtually any Unix environment, so that's pretty nice as well.

-## 5. Interesting facts of awk: no GC, etc.
+## Interesting facts of awk: no GC, etc.

+TODO cite oilshell

 Surprisingly, the AWK language does not require a GC for its implementation.
 However, like sh/bash.